wjin0352/mymetisd3/class03/README.md

 ## Housekeeping

 * Review of last week
   * Learned about Anscombe Quartet
   * Built our first scatterplot
   * Learned how to push to Observable
+  * Send me your Observables!

 * Goals for this next classes:
  	* Explore charting & intent
  	* Come up with multiple ways to visualize a dataset
  	* Learn about hierarchical data & d3.nest()